Skip to main content

 Getting Started

-This guide walks through launching Maekon for the first time and confirming the agent is talking to a server.
+This guide walks through launching Maekon for the first time, confirming the local dashboard, and deciding whether an optional organization connection is in scope.

 1. Launch Maekon